wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 Xlets
 =====

 Xlets are features of the XiVO Client.
 It is the contraction of XiVO applets.
+To select which xlets are displayed in your client, see :ref:`cti-profiles`.

 .. toctree::
    :maxdepth: 1